AnkitAnkitR/HEIGHT_DETECTION_AI/README.md

 Thereafter, we look at the possibility of real-time height detection through this method by the use of web camera.
 The video is processed in a frame-by-frame manner, and the height of the person in front of the camera is calculated and printed (in pixels). <br/>
 One of the typical approach somewhat similar to ours taken in the past is [described](http://ij3c.ncuteecs.org/volume/paperfile/4-3/IJ3C_6.pdf).

-A fixed laser point and triangular distance measurement (FLPTDM) constructs a non-contact height measurement scheme.
-We calculate the distance between the laser beam projection image and the image’s center to obtain the measured length.
-In hardware, a laser beam is used for signal emission, and a digital camera is used as the signal detection.
-The distance between the laser beam projection image and the center of the image is calculated to get the measured length.
-On the other hand, an offset compensation data is used to calibrate the error and increase the measurement precision.
-We simply use a laser pointer and a camera associated with image detection techniques to obtain a precise human height measurement.

 ## VISUALS
 > We attach some descriptive images here in order to describe the step-by-step progress of height detection of images in the dataset.